- iPad initiative

 The nine available Majors are:

-The Accounting Major is available at Bankstown, Campbelltown and Parramatta Campus.
+The Accounting Major is available at Bankstown, Campbelltown and Parramatta Campuses.

 This Major is accredited with CPA Australia (CPA), ICAA Australia and the Institute of Public Accountants (IPA) subject to completion of specified electives.
 This major provides students with an in-depth knowledge of accounting, supported by knowledge of associated disciplines of law, economics, finance and statistics.